Hermanverschooten/jquery_datetimepick/README.md

 The original js/css files are maintained by [Trent Richardson](https://github.com/trentrichardson/jQuery-Timepicker-Addon).

-Our version will mirror his version, currently 1.3.
+The version is currently 1.3.

 ## Installation